 Symptoms of Zika include fever, rash, joint pain and eye inflammation.
 Up to 80% of the people infected with Zika show no symptoms.

-The illness is generally mild, with symptoms lasting for several days to a week, but there are serious implications for those who might be pregnant.
+The illness is generally mild, with symptoms lasting for several days to a week, but there are serious implications for those who might be pregnant or become pregnant within some refractory period.

 The US CDC web page on this topic is at wwwnc.cdc.gov/travel/notices/alert/zika-virus-barbados and should be